dimadesu/LifeStreamer/README.md

     - Alternatively, run [MediaMTX](https://github.com/bluenviron/mediamtx) in [Termux](https://termux.dev/en/).
 [Watch video to see how to set it up.](https://youtu.be/5H0AZca3nk4?si=yaAxqQ5-FW5GnKpq&t=310)
   - Stream RTMP from action camera to RTMP server.
   - Give LifeStreamer RTMP URL to that server to play and it will use it as video/audio source.
-  - There are many things that can go wrong with RTMP source, but I got the basic version working.
+  - There are many things that can go wrong with RTMP source.
+I think it's working pretty good now.
+- [x] Reconnect on disconnect

 ### Planning to implement next

-- Re-connect on disconnect
 - Polish existing functionality and user flows

 ## Why StreamPack